-ltem Requirement Hardware Processor: Xeon 2.8 GHz 32-bit, or equivalent AMD or Intel processor (minimum); Dual-Core Xeon 4 GHz 32-bit or 64-bit RAM: 2 GB minimum; 4 GB recommended Disk Space: 350 MB minimum for installing; 1 GB recommended for managing fewer than 100 resources.
+Item Requirement Hardware Processor: (minimum) Xeon 2.8 GHz 32-bit, or equivalent AMD or Intel processor; (recommended) Dual-Core Xeon 4 GHz 32-bit or 64- bit • RAM: (minimum) 2 GB; (recommended) 4 GB Disk Space: (recommended for installing) 350 MB; (recommended for managign fewer than 100 resources) 1 GB.
 Hostname Resolution The server must resolve device hostnames by using a method such as DNS (recommended).
 IP Address The server must have a static IP address or a permanently leased DHCP address.
 TCP Ports The server must allow traffic on TCP ports 80, 8001 8100, 8101, and 1099: Port 80 is used for communication with the Orchestrator User Portal.
 If the server is running other services on ports 80, such as Apache requests on behalf of ZENworks Monitoring, the installation program asks you for new ports to use.
 Port 8001 is used for communication with the Administrator Information page.
 Port 8100 is used with a custom protocol for communication with the Orchestrator Agent and for invoking the zos command line interface or opening the Java Developer's toolkit.
 Port 8101 is also used for invoking the zos command line interface or opening the Java Developer's toolkit by using TLS.
 Port 1099 is used with RMI for invoking the zosadmin command line interface or for running the Orchestrator Console.

-NOTE: For more information about the requirements for Virtual Machine Management, see Section 3.5, "Tested Platforms and Installation Methods for Virtual Machine Management Components," on page 29.
+NOTE: For more information about the requirements for Virtual Machine Management, see Section 3.5, "Tested Platforms and Installation Methods for Virtual Machine Management Components," on page 34.